Common fraud schemes & scams

 Synthetic identity fraud

 One way a fraudster may try to cover their tracks is by creating a fake identity to open a bank account for example.
-A synthetic identity is a fake identity that mixes real and fake information, such as a real social security number and phone number, and a fake name.
+A synthetic identity is a false identity mixing real and fake information, such as a real social security number and phone number, and a fake name.
 These attributes do not belong to a single real person.
+It’s one of the fastest growing types of financial crime in the US according to estimates by McKinsey, and poses a problem globally.
+It can be a particularly difficult type of fraud to detect.

 Infographic showing the elements making up a synthetic identity